qudo-code/template--discord-bot/README.md

 Fire and forget functions to be kicked off at boot.

 #### Example
 A service that updates the Discords status message every second with a new word.
-Included in template.
+This is included in the template by default, so if your bot is running you should see it happening.

 ```javascript
 module.exports = () => {